 - Identify variables including number of cylinders, Horse Power (HP), weight, km per litre of petrol, acceleration 0-100 km, etc.

 - Posing questions: students are encouraged to think of questions they would like to know the answer to about car performance and its relationship to the variables identified or to be identified.
 For example:

 Is larger HP associated with worse km per litre performance?, etc

 - Students help to select data to collect as a class.
 Each student is encouraged to collect data from four cars for the variables identified (these should include number of cylinders, HP, weight and km per litre for comparison later in the unit).
-This can be from home manuals or from garages – caution should be exercised in students’ collection of data.
-Encourage assistance from families.
+This can be from information available online.
 Student data will be returned to in a later session.

 Session 2: A car data file